Today, we are going to talk about the symptoms of Dyscalculia. How can the signs of dyscalculia be identifed early?

 - Difficulty in understanding place value

-- Messing up maths equations and using addition often than any other operations.
+- Messing up math equations and using addition often than any other operations.

-- Negative attitude towards maths.
-In severe cases, developing a sense of phobia for maths affeting other activities as well.
+- Negative attitude towards mathematics.
+In severe cases, developing a sense of phobia for math affecting other activities as well.

 Some of the signs and symptoms other than the mentioned above are given below.
 It’s because they really didn’t fit any particular age group.
-Occurence of these symptoms may not be directly related to age or maths.
+Occurrence of these symptoms may not be directly related to age or mathematics.

 1. Having difficulty in reading.
 Either read slow or need full effort to manipulate words and make sentences.